Celebrating World Breastfeeding Week

-As part of World Breastfeeding Week 2022, we wanted to celebrate by recognising and honouring all the people involved in the breastfeeding journey – because breastfeeding is never achieved alone.
-Drawing on the global theme from the World Alliance for Breastfeeding Action (WABA) – “Step Up for Breastfeeding: Educate and Support” – we’ve designed 8 posters for you to send to the people in your life who supported you with breastfeeding; to acknowledge them and in celebration of the journey you shared.
+As part of World Breastfeeding Week 2025, we wanted to celebrate by recognising and honouring all the people involved in the breastfeeding journey – because breastfeeding is never achieved alone.
+Drawing on the global theme from the World Alliance for Breastfeeding Action (WABA) Women’s Health Action has released new resources.

 Watch our video from the artist, Lou Kelly, to learn about the message behind each image.